mmokki/Digital_Advertising_AB_Testing/README.md

 # Digital Advertising A/B Testing Analysis and Report
 This is a personal project.

-Note: the company "GameFun" is made up due to confidential reasons.
+Note: the company name "GameFun" is made up due to confidential reasons.

 ### Goal
 This project aims to analyze the digital ads A/B testing result for a mobile game company and create a business report with insights and further recommendations.